Why it’s time to worry about old people on the internet – not just the young

 It is horrifying and entirely characteristic.
 Children, grandchildren, and other concerned people post about what their loved ones are sacrificing – often not only vast amounts of money, but their health and wellbeing besides.
 Very often the stories end with contact being cut, since the victims are so unwilling to believe that they are being manipulated.

 There are no calls to address this by regulating who can use the internet.
-Instead, the very valuable work that online safety campaigners and other groups do focuses on those doing the crimes: it should be harder to trick people online, for instance, and we should try and give people better ways of spotting those tricks.
+Instead, the very valuable work that online safety campaigners and other groups do focuses on the criminals, rather than the victims.

-The latest – and one of the most dramatic yet – came this week when Australia announced that it would ban under-16s from using social networks entirely.
+Last week, Australia made the dramatic announcement that it would ban under-16s from using social networks entirely.

+Today it has been reported that the UK government is considering backing a private members’ bill in parliament calling for the same thing.
+The Times reported that ministers are weighing up whether to back a ban after growing calls from parents for more restrictions.
+The Smartphone Free Childhood grassroots campaign group claims to have 150,000 members working to “change the culture between children and smartphones”.

 But those thousands of parents, grandparents, aunties and uncles should be worrying about themselves, too.